Coming to Mexico as a Couple....You and Your Laptop

 You can live on the beach at a fraction of what it would cost in the U.S. The people are gentle and gracious.
 Life can be an adventure again.
 With technology, you can keep up with your friends back home.

 So what’s the bad news?
 Cartels?
 Nope.
 Corruption?
-Whatever.
+Not likely.
 Bad water?
 Nah.

 What you have to get used to is a technological shift.
 To get started, you might want to start getting familiar with Zoom (better than Skype), Skype, FaceTime, GChat and especially WhatsApp.
-All of them let us call our friends back home and/or talk face to face for free from Mexico.
+All of them enable you to call your friends back home and/or talk face to face for free from Mexico.

-You'll learn all about these crazy systems when you move, or you will pay a much higher price than you need to.
-While a little unwieldy, it costs about $23/month for unlimited two-way calling between the U.S. and Mexico plus a gig of data through the AT&T plan as opposed to $90 a month that didn't even include international calling.
+You'll either learn all about these crazy systems when you move, or you will pay a much higher price than you need to.
+While a little unwieldy, these systems together mean my phone bill runs about $23/month.

 Home entertainment options